pivotal/docs-tap/install.md

 **Required**

 - Git repository for the software catalog(s) and a token allowing read access.
 Supported Git infrastructure includes:
-  - Github
+    - GitHub
     - GitLab
     - Azure DevOps
 - Blank Software Catalog from Tanzu Application section of Tanzu Network

 **Optional**

-- TAP GUI has plugins for the below TAP tools.
-If you plan on running workloads with these capabilities, you'll need those tools installed alongside TAP GUI.
-If you choose to not deploy workloads with these tools, the GUI will show menu options that you won't be able to click on.
+- Tanzu Application Platform UI has plugins for the below Tanzu Application Platform tools.
+If you plan on running workloads with these capabilities, you need those tools installed alongside Tanzu Application Platform UI.
+If you choose not to deploy workloads with these tools, the UI shows menu options that you cannot click on.
     - Tanzu Cloud Native Runtimes installed
     - Tanzu App Live View installed
 - Data Cache - Your software catalog is stored on Git infrastructure (as mentioned in the Required pre-requisites) however, you can optionally use a PostgreSQL database to cache this information.
-If you don't specify any values here, a SQLite in-memory database will be used instead.
+If you do not specify any values here, a SQLite in-memory database is used instead.
     - PostgreSQL database and connection information
 - Authentication
     - OIDC Identity Provider connection information
 - Customer Developed Documentation
     - Techdocs object storage location (S3)

-To install TAP GUI:
+To install the Tanzu Application Platform UI:

 1. Follow the instructions in [Install Packages](#install-packages) above.

-1. To see a list of all the values that you can specify when configuriung TAP GUI, issue the below command:
+1. To see a list of all the values that you can specify when configuring the Tanzu Application Platform UI, run:

     ```console
     $ tanzu package available get tap-gui.tanzu.vmware.com/0.3.0 --values-schema -n tap-install
     ```

-1. Create an `tap-gui-values.yaml` using the following example code, replacing all occurances of `<VALUE>` with your respective values:
+1. Create a `tap-gui-values.yaml` using the following example code, replacing all occurrences of `<VALUE>` with your respective values:

     ```yaml
     namespace: tap-gui